Mechanical form factors and densities of non-relativistic fermions: Mechanical form factors of spin-half systems

 Now that we have Galilei-covariant spinors, we can finally construct a Galilei-covariant expression for the mechanical form factors.
 Like with the spin-zero case, I write the breakdown in a manner that closely mirrors existing relativistic breakdowns, using the expression from Won and Lorc\'{e}~\cite{Won:2025dgc} in particular as a guide.
 The form factor breakdown is:

 where $J_q(\bd^2)$ a total angular momentum form factor~\cite{Ji:1996ek} and $S_q(\bd^2)$ is a fermion spin form factor~\cite{Shore:1999be,Won:2025dgc}.
 (The latter can be set to zero if we want to look at the symmetric EMT.)
+The form factors $\bar{e}_q(\bd^2)$ and $\bar{f}_q(\bd^2)$ here are new\footnote{ There is a naming collision with the $\bar{f}_q(\bd^2)$ of Polyakov and Sun~\cite{Polyakov:2019lbq} for the mechanical form factor breakdown of spin one systems.
+However, the $\bar{f}_q(\bd^2)$ of Polyakov and Sun and the $\bar{f}_q(\bd^2)$ here are unrelated.

-The form factors $\bar{e}_q(\bd^2)$ and $\bar{f}_q(\bd^2)$ here are new, and idiosyncratic to the non-relativistic case; like $\bar{e}_q(\bd^2)$ in the spin-zero breakdown (\ref{eqn:emt:zero}), they are a consequence of the fact that energy does not mix into mass or momentum under boosts, so there can be a component of the energy density that is independent of the mass and momentum densities.
+}, and idiosyncratic to the non-relativistic case; like $\bar{e}_q(\bd^2)$ in the spin-zero breakdown (\ref{eqn:emt:zero}), they are a consequence of the fact that energy does not mix into mass or momentum under boosts, so there can be a component of the energy density that is independent of the mass and momentum densities.
 The overall normalization factor $\sqrt{\frac{m}{2E_0}}$ is introduced to cancel similar factors in the explicit spinor elements of Eq.~(\ref{eqn:gamma:elements}).